-People with good mental health are able to give others respect, listen to their perspectives with open minds, show compassion and engage in dialog with them as equals.
+People with good mental health are able to give others respect, listen to their perspectives with open minds, show compassion and engage in dialog with others as equals.
 In short, healthy people see others as fully human and as equals.
 Healthy people see others as valuable, and know they can learn from any and everybody.

 In contrast, the inability to be able to see others as fully human, as having needs and perspectives just as valid as our own, the inability to see others as having rights and as deserving of respect is a sign of significant mental illness.